CivicActions/ssp-toolkit/docs/ssp.md

 Changing password lifetime, length, reuse or strength requirements requires a code setting change that therefore needs to be planned and approved by CivicActions Change Control Board before being implemented.

+##### Ilias

+Ilias supports the requirement for password-based authentication complexity.
+New users of Ilias are required to specify their password authentication as soon as they log in to the website for the first.
+The website requires all submitted passwords to comply with validation rules, as described above in IA-5(c).
+Changing password lifetime, length, reuse or strength requirements requires a code setting change that therefore needs to be planned and approved by {'name': 'CivicActions, Inc', 'name_short': 'CivicActions', 'address': {'street': '3527 Mt Diablo Blvd, Unit 269', 'city': 'Lafayette', 'state': 'CA', 'zip': 94549, 'country': None}, 'phone': '510-408-7510', 'website': 'www.civicactions.com', 'compliance_docs_url': 'https://github.com/CivicActions/compliance-docs', 'email_support': 'support@civicactions.com', 'security_policy_url': 'https://github.com/CivicActions/security-policy'}' Change Control Board before being implemented.

 #### b

 ##### Drupal

 When required to change passwords, Drupal users are required to change their authenticator password by changing at least one character.
+Enforcement of this control is implemented through the website's software configuration.

+##### Ilias

+When required to change passwords, Ilias users are required to change their authenticator password by changing at least one character.
 Enforcement of this control is implemented through the website's software configuration.

 #### c